xcore/sc_modbus_tcp/app_modbus_tcp/doc_quickstart/quickstart.rst

 Other commands
 ~~~~~~~~~~~~~~

-User can change appropriate values of address and data based on their application.
+The values of address and data may be changed based on the application.
 Any unsupported Function code or data range will result in exception response.

 For example, when a Function code '7' (Read Exception Status) is sent to the slave, the slave returns an 'Illegal Function Code' error response as the slave does not support this command.